 When Will the FTC Ban on Non-Competes Be Effective?

 Before the FTC can enforce the rule, it must publish the final version in the Federal Register, which contains all government agencies' rules and regulations.
-The final rule will go into effect 120 days following publication in the Federal Register, likely in September 2024.
+The final rule was published on May 7, 2024, and will go into effect 120 days later, on September 4, 2024.

 That said, legal challenges have already been filed.